Use the search to find what you are looking for

-By definition CUP appears once it has spread beyond its point of origin.
-Anyone presenting with symptoms of cancer will be subjected to many tests.
-There is no "check list" of examinations and tests but the following are likely at different stages until the origin of the cancer is determined or it is judged to be impossible to find: medical history, a complete physical examination, tumour biopsy (a sample of tissue taken for examination - see below), chest X-rays, blood cell analysis, urine and stool analysis, radiographic imaging using scans such as CT.
+The investigations should be directed by the NICE Guideline for CUP .
+The sort of investigations, at different stages may include: medical history, a complete physical examination, tumour biopsy (a sample of tissue taken for examination – see below), chest X-rays, blood cell analysis, urine and stool analysis, radiographic imaging using scans such as CT.

 Each tumour is unique and each patient is unique.

 The overall purpose of the biopsy is to get a better diagnosis and therefore a better prediction of the outcome and treatment benefit.
 This is done by the pathologist comparing the tumour tissue with normal tissue.
 Of all the investigations the key one in identifying the primary is likely to be the biopsy.
 A biopsy (which may not be appropriate for someone who is very sick) is usually performed as an outpatient procedure.
 However, some biopsies – such as biopsy of an internal organ – require a general anaesthetic and an overnight stay in hospital.

 The cancer specialist will decide which type of biopsy is best and the sample of tissue will be analysed by a pathologist using a microscope and chemical tests.
 For most CUP patients a Core or Incisional biopsy is necessary: